obsidianmd/obsidian-maps/README.md

 - Load custom background tiles.
 - Define default zoom options.

+### Examples

+See the [example files](https://github.com/obsidianmd/obsidian-maps/tree/master/examples) to see working map views in Obsidian.

 ### Markers

 To display markers on the map go to the view configuration menu and select a marker property.
 The property must contain longitude and latitude coordinates.
 The following formats are accepted: